table of content

 Visibility

-Where and how your billboard is positioned affects its visibility—and its price.
-High-visibility placements command higher CPMs.
-Factors include:
+How a billboard is positioned affects both its effectiveness and its price.
+High-visibility placements command premium CPMs.
+Key factors include:

-• Right-hand reads: Easier to spot while driving
+• Right-hand reads: Easier to see while driving, and typically priced higher

-• Setbacks: Boards set farther than 600 feet from the road are typically less expensive
+• Setbacks: Boards positioned more than 600 feet from the road are usually less expensive

-• Obstructions: Trees, poles, or buildings that block the view reduce effectiveness
+• Obstructions: Trees, poles, or buildings that block sightlines reduce both impact and cost

 Example of billboard placement and visibility